 How to attain and promote health – in individuals and communities, bodies and behavior – is not only an essential question of our time, but a wide-ranging course of study.
-Students may focus on one of several areas, encompassing psychology, biology, chemistry, and other fields.
+Students may focus on one of several areas, encompassing addictions, health promotion (community health or behavior & health), or nutrition.

 If you’re interested in promoting health on an individual and community level, Health Science may be the major for you.